 Country residential housing is available largely in the eastern portion of the County, while there are many existing lakefront residential areas around Parkland County's many waterbodies.
-Other housing forms include serviced greenfield country residential areas and compact residential resort developments.

-Maintaining a range of housing forms and affordability throughout the County is a priority to promote the sustainability of Parkland County's communities.
+Maintaining a range of housing forms, mix of land uses and affordability throughout the County is a priority to promote the sustainability of Parkland County's communities and the creation of healthy, accessible, and complete rural communities.
 The County will seek to provide for future housing needs through the provision of a diversity of housing types that align with the lifestyle needs of County residents and that are appropriately located, either in relation to amenities or to employment opportunities.